RamandeepChamba/recipe-book/README.md

 # How app works under the hood

+- using useReducer + Context API for state.
+- using search params.
-- RecipeList component gets search params (searchQuery, searchBy and page) and filters recipes using provideRecipes function in RecipesProvider
+- RecipeList component gets search params (searchQuery, searchBy and page) and filters recipes